 Centre for Power Electronics Annual Conference

-In 2019 the key note speakers were, Professor Johann W. Kolar, ETH Zurich, Switzerland, Professor Leon Tolbert, University of Tennessee, USA, Professor Annette Muetze, Graz University of Technology, Austria, Professor Frede Blaabjerg, Aalborg University, Denmark, Dr Galina Mirzaeva, University of Newcastle, Australia and Professor Alex Huang, University of Texas at Austin, USA
+The 2019 Conference included keynote presentations delivered by: Professor Johann W. Kolar, ETH Zurich, Switzerland, Professor Leon Tolbert, University of Tennessee, USA, Professor Annette Muetze, Graz University of Technology, Austria, Professor Frede Blaabjerg, Aalborg University, Denmark, Dr Galina Mirzaeva, University of Newcastle, Australia and Professor Alex Huang, University of Texas at Austin, USA.

 APC PE & EM Spokes Symposium 2019